You'll encounter these terms when working with projects in ArcGIS Pro.

 - Folders, databases, toolboxes, GIS servers, styles, and other items to which you make a connection in the Catalog pane or a catalog view.

 The contents of a project item are not considered project items.
 For example, files or subfolders in a folder connection, feature classes in a database connection, and symbols in a style are not project items.

 Project packages allow you to share and archive projects.
 They can be shared across an organization through its portal to support communication and collaboration.
 Users can view project items and the data they reference.
 Team members can use the same project package to update the data referenced by its maps and scenes and print documents for delivery.

 Project packages can reference enterprise datasets or consolidate all content into a single package.
 A consolidated project package can be delivered to users who can't access enterprise resources or can be stored independently to archive completed work.
-An ArcGIS project package may contain the following:
+A project package may contain the following:

 - Maps, scenes, and layouts

 - Embedded datasets or connections to enterprise dataset locations